Fluotop/Project2/README.md

 Conclusion
 ---
 Covid19 infection of cardiomyocytes has a negative effect on the normal function of mitochondria.
-This makes the hearth have not enough energy to function properly and leads to hearth failure
+This makes the hearth have not enough energy to function properly and leads to hearth failure.
+These results are inline with the paper except that I find no direct evidence for increased apoptosis in cardiomyocytes.